anaconda/anaconda-client/doc/getting_started.rst

 		   build.sh
 		   meta.yaml

-Setup.py is the standard file holding the metadat aand hello.py has our single ``hello_world()`` function.
+Setup.py is the standard file holding the metadata and hello.py has our single ``hello_world()`` function.

 The bld.bat, build.sh, and meta.yaml are scripts and metadata for the Conda package.
-Read the Conda build_ page for more info on those three files.
+You can read the Conda build_ page for more info on those three files.

 .. _build: http://docs.continuum.io/conda/build.html